Recursion relations and BPS-expansions in the HOMFLY-PT skein of the solid torus: The HOMFLY-PT skein

 \section{The HOMFLY-PT skein}

 In this section, we recall necessary definitions from skein theory and describe the geometric setup for the subsequent sections.

-Let $\Lambda$ denote the the polynomial ring $\Q[a^\pm,s^\pm]$ localized\footnote{To define the framed HOMFLY-PT skein, it is not necessary to localize $\Q[a^\pm,s^\pm]$, but it turns out to be convenient for the study of the skein of the solid torus.} by the multiplicative set generated by $z \coloneqq s - s^{-1}$ and polynomials of the form $\sum_{(i,j) \in \lambda} s^{2(j-i)}$ for non-empty partitions $\lambda \vdash n\in\N$, where $(i,j)$ denotes the coordinates in the Young diagram of $\lambda$.
+Let $\Lambda$ denote the the polynomial ring $\Q[a^\pm,s^\pm]$ localized\footnote{To define the framed HOMFLY-PT skein, it is not necessary to localize $\Q[a^\pm,s^\pm]$, but it turns out to be convenient for the study of the skein of the solid torus.} to allow for denominators of the forms $z \coloneqq s - s^{-1}$ and $\sum_{(i,j) \in \lambda} s^{2(j-i)}$ for non-empty partitions $\lambda \vdash n\in\N$, where $(i,j)$ denotes the coordinates in the Young diagram of $\lambda$.
 Given a $3$-manifold $M$ with a choice of \emph{in-going} and \emph{out-going} boundary points, we define the framed HOMFLY-PT skein $\mathcal{S}(M)$ of $M$ to be free $\Lambda$-module generated by finite disjoint collections of oriented framed arcs connecting the in-going to the out-going boundary points and oriented framed links in $M$ modulo framed smooth isotopy and the HOMFLY-PT skein relations

 where we use the blackboard framing to (locally) identify a framed link with its projection onto the plane.
 Here, we also require that the boundary points come equipped with a choice of vector tangent to $\partial M$ and that the framing of the arcs agrees with the direction of that vector at the boundary point.